juanfxv/SIEM/README.md

 ## 📊 Results
-* [cite_start]**Real-time Alerting:** Successfully triggered and analyzed "File Added" and "File Deleted" alerts in the Wazuh Dashboard after modifying the monitored test directory[cite: 9].
+* **Real-time Alerting:** Successfully triggered and analyzed "File Added" and "File Deleted" alerts in the Wazuh Dashboard after modifying the monitored test directory.
 * **System Telemetry:** Verified 100% agent uptime and secure data transmission over ports 1514 and 1515.